-You can can find street food easily almost everywhere in town.
-I will keep updating this post, when I have a new good place to recommend.
+You can find street food easily almost everywhere in town.
+I will keep updating this post when I have a new good place to recommend.

-Or if you have any of your favorite, I am happy to add.
+Or if you have any of your favorites, I am happy to add.

 2. Siem Reap

 Old Market (Phsar Chas)